Khalil-Alhadidi/ExamSubmissionSystem/README.md

 -In a production setup, I would configure GitHub Actions to build and push Docker images to DockerHub

 ## ✅  Time Zone
-The system uses a UTC-first strategy.
+-The system uses a UTC-first strategy.
 All submission times are handled and stored in UTC to avoid inconsistencies across global clients.
-Clients may optionally send their local timezone offset for contextual logging.”

-## 🔄 Inter-Service Communication
-SubmissionService retrieves exam config from ExamService via synchronous HTTP calls, this ensures data consistency and simplicity.
-The architecture is ready to extend with an event-driven approach using RabbitMQ and a local cache (planned as a future enhancement).

 ## 🧭 Caching
-The SubmissionService uses in-memory caching to reduce repeated calls to ExamService for the same exam ID.
+-The SubmissionService uses in-memory caching to reduce repeated calls to ExamService for the same exam ID.
 This improves performance for high-volume exam periods.

-In a production deployment, this would be replaced with a distributed cache like Redis to provide cross-instance consistency and offline fallback.
+-In a production deployment, this would be replaced with a distributed cache like Redis to provide cross-instance consistency and offline fallback.

 ## 🗑️ Deletion Behavior